 Most successful entrepreneurs that I know minimally engage with social media on a personal level.
 Few of them have active personal social media accounts.
 Instead, they spend the majority of their time honing their craft.
 They can easily spend 8-10 hours a day perfecting their business or improving their skillset.
 Outside of this time, they tend to be engaged in high-vibrational activities that refuel them with energy and innovative ideas.

 So if you want your business to go to the next level, reduce unnecessary distractions from your life.
 Serious-minded people who want to take their lives to the next level don’t get caught up in diversions.
 They use their time wisely by engaging in activities that will propel them forward.

 Socializing is probably the greatest barrier to being a highly productive entrepreneur.
 I know plenty of highly skilled individuals who can produce immaculately superior goods and services.
 I see this dynamic quite often with my clients.
 However, they have failed time and again at entrepreneurship.
 This is because they spend too much time and energy focused on their social life.

 These same individuals can spend hours talking on the phone or dawdling on social media.
-They can spend even more time going out with their friends engaged in meaningless activities.
-However, as soon as it is time to put in work they run away from their responsibilities.
+They can spend even more time going out with their friends and engaging in meaningless activities.
+However, as soon as it is time to put in work, they run away from their responsibilities.
 They can’t seem to find a proper work-life balance that helps them achieve their entrepreneurship goals.

 Being a successful entrepreneur takes hard work and dedication.
 It means spending as little time as possible engaged in mindless or nonproductive activities.
 This doesn’t mean that you have to let go of all of your friendships if you want to be a successful entrepreneur.
 But it does mean that you need to spend more time developing yourself and your business than on your social connections.